Water is life.

 Use a reusable water bottle

-- Not a full load?
-Inquire with your roommate or friend to share and make a full load.
+- Place a full load in washer.
+Not a full load?
+Ask your roommate or friend to share and make a full load.

 - Take a shorter shower.
 Showers longer than 5 minutes are unnecessary.